It means there are times when we introverts physically cannot get away from all the noise and stimulation — and that’s a

 I’m going to be completely honest.
 I’ve always had a tough time living with other people.
 Even people I really like.
 Whether it’s a roommate, a partner, or family, there always comes a point where I’m holed up in my bedroom, desperate for some solitude.
 Some days, all I want is an empty house and no interruptions.

 Here’s why it can be hard for introverts to live with other people, plus I’ll share with you thee things I’ve learned to make it easier for everyone involved.

 Why Sharing a Home Can Be Hard for Introverts

 Sharing a home can be tough for anyone, introvert or extrovert.
 We all have our own definition of “clean,” plus our own sleep habits, weekend goals, needs, and preferences.
 But for introverts, who are naturally private and need plenty of downtime, sharing a home can be even more challenging.
 Let me explain.

-After a long day of work, school, or running multiple errands, introverts need alone time essentially to come back to life.
+After a long day of work, school, or running multiple errands, introverts need alone time to come back to life.
 Interactions with coworkers, classmates, and the general public drain our energy and often leave us completely wiped out.
 Perhaps this is why many of us tend to be extremely territorial — we find house guests intrusive and dislike yielding our intimate spaces to others for more than a few hours at a time.

-An introvert’s brain processes every little thing so deeply that it can be utterly exhausting (this fact especially applies to highly sensitive introverts).
+An introvert’s brain processes every little thing so deeply that interacting with others can be utterly exhausting (this fact especially applies to highly sensitive introverts).
 It’s imperative that we have quiet time to retreat into our inner world and think things through, free of interruptions.
 This solitude allows us to re-energize and bounce back, giving us the get-up-and-go we need to spend quality time with our friends and family.

 Introvert hangover, anyone?